HannesKuslap/DE_projekt/README.txt

 7. Go to DAGs and run article_data DAG to start the pipeline

 8. Open localhost:7474 to open neo4j.
 Connection - choose bolt and use this url after it: host.docker.internal:7687, username - neo4j, password - Lammas123

+9. To open pgadmin, type localhost:5050 into your browser.
+Email - admin@admin.com, password - root